cyrus-/typy/README.md

 `tydy` (pronounced "tidy")
 ==========================
 Typed functional programming languages, like OCaml and Haskell, promise a way forward, but real concerns about library availability and familiarity have limited their adoption.
-Here's a made-up quote:
+Here are some relevant quotes:

-> "You'll never get me to give up my obscure Python statistics packages!
-Please remove my name from your list."
+> "You'll never get me to give up my obscure Python statistics packages!"

+> "Mathematical elegance is great and all, but my 3D-printed toaster only has Python bindings.

-Enter `tydy`, a typed functional programming language _embedded cleanly into Python as a library_.
+Enter `tydy`, a typed functional programming language _embedded cleanly into Python as a library_!

 Hello, World!
 -------------
-Let's do it.
 Here is the heart of a tydy'd up "Hello, World!":
 ```python
 def greet(x : string):
     "Hello, " + x + "!"
 print(greet("World"))
 ```
+Not so hard!
 Notice that the function `greet` does not need to explicitly `return`.
 Like other functional languages, `tydy` is *expression-oriented*.
 (Later, you'll see that some semantic expressions span multiple syntactic statements.)

 This `tydy` code must be placed inside a `tydy` component, which is simply a Python definition decorated with `@tydy.component`.
 The full "Hello, World!" example therefore looks like this:
 ```python